truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 {{< include file="/static/includes/iXsystemsSupportContact.md" >}}
 {{< /expand >}}

-Do NOT use Linux or CLI commands to recover or clean-install the SCALE <kbd>iso</kbd> file or configure any initial configuration settings!
+Do NOT use Linux or CLI commands to recover or clean-install the TrueNAS <kbd>iso</kbd> file or configure any initial configuration settings!
 Incorrect use of CLI commands can further disrupt your system access and can potentially do greater damage to your system.
 Proceed at your own risk.
 {{< /enterprise >}}

-## Installing SCALE for an Enterprise (HA) System
+## Installing TrueNAS for an Enterprise (HA) System

-This article outlines a procedure to do a clean install of a SCALE Enterprise High Availability (HA) systems using an <file>iso</file> file.
+This article outlines a procedure to do a clean install of a TrueNAS Enterprise High Availability (HA) systems using an <file>iso</file> file.

 HA systems are dual controller systems with the primary controller referred to as controller 1 (sometimes also as controller A) and controller 2 (or controller B).
 {{< include file="/static/includes/HAControllerInstallBestPracticeSCALE.md" >}}

-SCALE includes features and functions to help with completing the configuration process after installing and getting access to the SCALE web interface.
+TrueNAS includes features and functions to help with completing the configuration process after installing and getting access to the TrueNAS web interface.
 This includes utilizing numerous high availability (HA) features to ensure data integrity and availability.

 ### Preparing for a Clean Install

-For a list of SCALE Enterprise (HA) preparation information, see [Preparing for SCALE UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}).
+For a list of TrueNAS Enterprise (HA) preparation information, see [Preparing for TrueNAS UI Configuration (Enterprise)]({{< relref "InstallPrepEnterprise.md" >}}).

 Have this information handy to complete this procedure:

 * All the assigned network addresses and host names (VIP, controller 1 and 2 IP addresses).
 * Other network information including domain name(s), and DNS server, default gateway, alias, or other static IP addresses.
 * The IPMI access addresses for each controller and the administration credentials for IPMI access to these addresses.
-* SCALE license file provided by iXsystems.
+* TrueNAS license file provided by iXsystems.
-* SCALE Storage Controller 1 (A) and 2 (B) serial numbers (refer to contracts or documentation provided with the system or contact iXsystems Support and provide your contract number).
+* TrueNAS Storage Controller 1 (A) and 2 (B) serial numbers (refer to contracts or documentation provided with the system or contact iXsystems Support and provide your contract number).

 {{< hint type=note >}}
 HA system controllers each have serial numbers, the lower number assigned is for controller 1 (e.g. of two controller serial numbers assigned *A1-12345* and *A1-12346*, the *A1-12345* is for controller 1 and *A1-12346* is for controller 2).